RayAndrade/TheRayCode/Java/ChainOfResponsibility/README.md

 # TheRayCode

 We first create the packages **middleware** and **server**.
 These packages will be areas where we will add our code files.

-We  create a abstract class called: **public abstract class Middleware** add it to the package.
+The first class file I want to create will be an abstract class called: **public abstract class Middleware** .

 ```java
 private Middleware next;